Layering for Hiking Clothing Explained

 - Outer layers consist of windproof and water resistant shells that protect the underlying layers from wind and rain.

-All layers are engineered to move moisture through and out of the clothing system.
+All layers are engineered to move moisture through and out of the system.

 Sweating is the main way of body cooling during outdoor activities.
 Sweat must be evaporated to create a cooling effect, and the latent heat required to achieve this is taken from the body surface.
 The process is most efficient when the humidity is low.
 Therefore hiking clothing must be engineered for the efficient transfer of water vapor and liquid sweat, which might otherwise accumulate in fabric layers and lead to discomfort.
 This is achieved through wicking and breathability.

 Water collected in fabric layers decreases garment insulation by displacing trapped still air and conducting heat away from the skin.
 The more water accumulated, the greater the reduction in insulation.
 That’s why cold temperatures combined with windy weather can lead to hypothermia.
-It is important that the outer shell of the layered clothing system must also provide a buffer from wind and rain, i.e. it should be windproof and waterproof or water-resistant.
+It is important that the outer shell must also provide a buffer from wind and rain, i.e. it should be windproof and waterproof or water-resistant.

 Creating a modern hiking outfit presents a complex problem for the manufacturers.
 Hiking clothing must address constantly shifting comfort needs, which change according to energy demands and weather conditions over a long period of time.